Glock 26 Holster – 5 Holsters For Your Glock!

-You can see from the above that the Glock 26 would fall into the small size category of guns.
+You will notice from the dimensions we described above that the Glock 26 would fall into the small size category of guns.
 Therefore it is reasonably easy to conceal, and thus IWB holsters, ankle holster and shoulder holsters will be ideal for this weapon.

 Concealment Express IWB KYDEX Holster

 Many individuals looking for a good holster are looking for a type that will allow for concealed carry where permitted.
 This company actually specializes in products that permit this, and while this product is very much limited to being just a Glock 26 holster, it's safer than more "versatile" holsters that cater to Glocks and similar brands, and holds up well.
 Because of this holster's hard plastic construction, it doesn't "wear".